-If a fighter gets injured in a fight the Medics / Doctors are the only people that can evaluate the circumstances.
-If a Kickboxer remains unconscious, only the referee and the doctor in charge will be allowed to stay in the tatami, unless the doctor needs extra help.
+If a fighter gets injured in a fight, the doctor is the only person that can evaluate the circumstances.
+If a kickboxer remains unconscious, only the referee and the doctor in charge will be allowed to stay On the Tatami, unless the doctor needs extra help.

-ART.15.1 PROCEDURE IF KO, RSC, RSC-H, INJURY
+Art.
+13.1 Procedure if KO, RSC, RSC-H, Injury

-With the injured Fighter declared as the winner (Disqualification of the opponent), the doctor has to decide immediately, if the injured Fighter is able to continue with in the tournament.
+Will the injured Fighter declared as the winner (disqualification of the opponent), the doctor has to decide immediately, if the injured Fighter is able to continue with in the tournament.

-A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents them continuing, will be examined by a doctor immediately afterwards, and accompanied to hospital by the ambulance on duty or to any other adequate place.

-A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents them continuing, will not be allowed to take part in another competition or bout for a period of at least $\mathbf{8}$ weeks after the KO.
+A kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents him continuing, will be examined by a doctor immediately afterwards, and accompanied to hospital by the ambulance on duty or to any other adequate place.
+A kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents him continuing, will not be allowed to take part in another competition or bout for a period of at least 4 weeks after the KO.

-A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents them continuing, two times in a period of 3 months, will not be allowed to take part in another competition or bout for a period of at least 3 months after the second KO or RSC-H.
+A kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents him continuing, two times in a period of 3 months, will not be allowed to take part in another competition or bout for a period of at least 3 months after the second KO or RSC-H.

-A Kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents them continuing three consecutive times in a period of 12 months, will not be allowed to take part in a competition or a bout for a period of one year after the third KO or RSC-H.
+A kickboxer who has been knocked out due to a head-blow during the fight, or if the referee has stopped the fight due to severe head trauma which prevents him continuing three consecutive times in a period of 12 months, will not be allowed to take part in a competition or a bout for a period of one year after the third KO or RSC-H.

 To above mentions quarantine periods the doctor at place can extend the quarantine period if necessary.
-Also doctors at the hospital due to tests/scan of head can further extend the quarantine period.
+Also doctors at hospital due to tests/scan of head can further on extend the quarantine period.

-A quarantine period means that a Kickboxer cannot take part in any competition in kickboxing no matter what the discipline is.
-The quarantine periods are "minimum period" and cannot be overruled even though a head scan shows no visible injuries.
+A quarantine period means that a kickboxer can not take part in any competition in kickboxing no matter what the discipline is.
+The quarantine periods are "minimum period" and can not be overruled even though a head scan shows no visible injuries.

-The referee will tell the Jury and Judges to mark KO or RSC-H or RSC on their score sheets, when the referee has stopped the bout due to the Kickboxers inability to resume the fight because of head blows.
-The same has to be reported by the Chief referee on duty on that tatami in the fighter's WAKO SPORT PASS.
-This is also the official result of the fight and it cannot be overruled.
+The referee will tell the Jury and Judges to mark KO or RSC-H or RSC on their score sheets, when he or referee has stopped the bout due to the Kickboxer's inability to resume the fight because of head blows.
+The same has to be reported by the Chief referee on duty in that ring on the fighter's WAKO SPORT PASS.
+This is also the official result of the fight and it can not be overruled.

-Before resuming kickboxing after a ban, as described in the above paragraphs, a Kickboxer will, after a special medical examination, have to be declared fit to take part in competition by a sports doctor.

-When registered a KO or RSC-H a Kickboxer must get a CT scan of the head.
+Before resuming kickboxing after a ban, as described in the above paragraphs, a kickboxer will, after a special medical examination, have to be declared fit to take part in competition by a sports doctor.
+When registered a KO or RSC-H a kickboxer must get a CT scan of the head.